laraibirfan2004/Face-recognition-system-with-Attendence-Management-System/README.md

 In this repository I am adding my semester projects.
-That include Face recognition system, Attendence system and File management system all of these using C++ fully and some other libraries like open cv
+That include Face recognition system and Attendence system both of these using C++ fully and some other libraries like open cv